-Review students' prior knowledge of American Indian life on reservations and tribal life before they were relocated.
-Explain that today the class will be learning more about the U.S. governments efforts to relocate American Indians.
+Review students' prior knowledge of American Indian life on reservations.
+Explain that today the class will be learning more about efforts to assimilate American Indians and the impact this had on them.
+Explain that one way White Americans did this was through boarding schools.